KohlovaK/AzureSentinelMap/README.md

 <img src="https://snipboard.io/MXjeRE.jpg" height="80%" width="80%" alt="run_query"/>

 The "RawData" column contains the needed information.
 Therefore, I extracted information like country, state etc. from it.
-I wrote the query in KQL (Kusto Query Language) to separate data included in "RawData" column and created more separated columns, which will be used for a visualization.
+As the tutorial from Josh was created 2 years ago, and Micsrosoft Azure no loger supports custom fields feature, I came up with the following solution all by myself: I wrote the query in KQL (Kusto Query Language) to separate data included in "RawData" column and created more separated columns, which will be used for a visualization.

 <img src="https://snipboard.io/YQRupo.jpg" height="80%" width="80%" alt="query"/>